 You've been working hard to make your eCommerce business a success.
-It takes a lot of time, energy, and dedication to get things off the ground, and you're finally starting to see some traction.
+It takes a lot of time, energy, and dedication to get things off the ground, and you're finally starting to see some traction with online retail.
 But as your business grows, it's important to keep an eye on the wider impact of your success.
 Today, we’re talking sustainability.

 Having a small environmental footprint is important, not only for the world itself but for your bottom line, as customers continue to demand more green initiatives in return for their loyalty.